JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 flexible.
 They use the same syntax as [`select`](@ref) that was discussed in the previous section).
-The requirement is that each column transformation must produce a vector of `Bool` and only the rows from the source data frame for which all transformations produce `true` are inluded in the result:
+The requirement is that each column transformation must produce a vector of `Bool` and only the rows from the source data frame for which all transformations produce `true` are included in the result:

 ```jldoctest dataframe
 julia> subset(df, :x => ByRow(>(2)), :a => ByRow(==('c')))